johnnyw66/padel/README.md

 Fed up of missing that vital notification when waiting for Padel/Tennis or Swimming opportunities?

-Using a simple Python script - you can automate checking particular emails from your sports provider and make announcements on your Echo Dot/Alexa Devices
+Using a simple Python script - you can automate checking particular emails and/or checking websites from your sports provider and make announcements on your Echo Dot/Alexa Devices

 **Voice Monkey** and **Notify Me** are third-party skills that allows you to create and trigger customised Alexa routines and announcements.

 Essentially these skills and their associated webservices acts as a bridge between your devices, services, or apps and Alexa's ecosystem.

 When enabled you can easily make your Alexa devices announce specific messages.
 For example, you can send a message to Alexa to say "You have Padel Opportunities." on all Echo devices in your home.

+**Please Note:**

+Announcements using an Alexa skills is only one part of the automation process when checking facilities on your local sports centre's website.
+You will also need additional scripts (written in Python or Javascript). to check out those sporting opportunities that match your requirement are available.

+I have given two example scripts here as demonstrations.
+One for **Hove's Padel and Tennis** website and the other for **Burgess Hill Triangle Sports Complex**.

 # Voicemonkey Alexa Skill - Dynamic Announcements Setup Guide